chayanika840/chayanika840/README.md

 I am Chayanika Arora!

+⭐ Working as a Software Development Engineer SDE 1

-⭐I am currently a final year B.Tech Computer Science Engneering Undergraduate student with specialization in Artificial Intelligence and Machine Learning at Sharda University.
+⭐ Completed B.Tech Computer Science Engneering with specialization in Artificial Intelligence and Machine Learning at Sharda University.

 ⭐Currently Working on my Data structures and Algorithms skills.

-⭐I am passionate learner and keenly interested in the programming language Python 💻
+⭐I am passionate learner, works on programming language Python 💻 , Artificial Intelligence and Machine Learning real life problems

-⭐I am passionate and very keen about the in technologies including machine learning, data science and artificial intelligence along with blogging, content creation and YouTubing.
+⭐I am passionate and very keen about the new emerging technologies

+⭐ Does blogging, content creation and YouTubing.

 ->Learning and hustling every day to enhance my skills in the field of Artificial Intelligence and Machine Learning.

 Languages and Tools: